-HST101 Western Civilization I (H) (to 1715) is an overview of western Civilization from prehistory to the early 18th century.
+HST101 Western Civilization I (H) is an overview of Western Civilization from prehistory to the early 18th century.
 Topics include Ancient Near East, Minoan Civilization, Greek Civilization, Rome, the Middle Ages, the Renaissance, the Reformation, and the Scientific Revolution.
-Course offered during the fall semester.
 3 credits

 HST102 Western Civilization II (H) covers the development of Western Civilization from the early 18th century to the present.
-Topics include: the Old Regime, the Enlightenment, the French Revolution, Socialism, Imperialism, Nationalism, World War I, Totalitarianism, World War II, and the Post-War Era.
-Course offered during the spring semester.
+Topics include the Old Regime, the Enlightenment, the French Revolution, socialism, imperialism, nationalism, World War I, totalitarianism, World War II, and the Post War Era.
 3 credits

 HST103 History of Criminal Justice on Delmarva examines the evolution of crime, punishment, and police work on the Delmarva Peninsula from the colonial era to the present.
-It examines old county jails, headlinegrabbing criminal escapades of long ago, methods of discontinued punishment, and unheralded peace officers.
-Topics include the whipping post, hangings, and lynchings on the Peninsula.
+It examines old county jails, headline-grabbing criminal escapades of long ago, methods of discontinued punishment, and unheralded peace officers.
+Topics include the whipping post, hangings, and lynching on the peninsula.
 The goal of the course is to look at how crime has changed and how law enforcement and policing methods have evolved in this unique region.
-3 credits

-Co-requisites: EGL100, REA100.
+3 credits Co-requisites: EGL100, REA100.

 HST110 World History I (H) considers the evolution and interaction of world-class civilizations across the Eurasian land mass with consideration also given to Africa and the Western Hemisphere.
 The variety and common denominators of the human experience are emphasized.
-Course offered during the fall semester.
 3 credits

 HST111 World History II (H) begins with the Age of Discovery and addresses the unfolding of the Modern Era and the evolution of the global village.
 The impact of such forces as the Scientific Revolution, democratic revolutions, Industrial Revolution, nationalism, Marxism, colonial independence, the world wars, and technology are explored in a world context.
-Course offered during the spring semester.
 3 credits

-HST201 History of the U.S. (H) (to Reconstruction) addresses the history of the United States from the Age of Discovery through the Civil War era.
-Topics include Old World Background, Colonial America, and the War for Independence, the Early Nation, Jeffersonian Democracy, the Jacksonian Age, Ante Bellum South, Manifest Destiny, and the Civil War.
-Course offered during the fall semester.
+HST201 History of the United States (to reconstruction) (H) addresses the history of the United States from the Age of Discovery through the Civil War era.
+Topics include Old World Background, Colonial America, the War for Independence, the Early Nation, Jeffersonian Democracy, the Jacksonian Age, Ante Bellum South, Manifest Destiny, and the Civil War.
 3 credits

-HST202 History of U.S. (H) (reconstruction to the present) follows the internal development of the United States and the nation's rise as a world power from the post Civil War period to the present.
-Topics include: Western Movement, Immigration, Urbanization, Industrialization, Populism, Progressivism, Imperialism, World War I, the Great Depression, World War II, and Post War America.
-Course offered during the spring semester.
+HST202 History of the United States (reconstruction to the present) (H) follows the internal development of the United States and the nation's rise as a world power from the post Civil War period to the present.
+Topics include Western Movement, immigration, urbanization, industrialization, populism, progressivism, imperialism, World War I, the Great Depression, World War II, and post war America.
 3 credits

 HST203 History of Maryland is concerned with the political, economic, social, and cultural history of Maryland from initial settlement to the present.
-Topics include: 17th Century Maryland, 18th Century Maryland, Maryland before the Revolution, Maryland and Revolution, Maryland in the New Nation, Jacksonian Maryland, the Civil War, Maryland and Reform, Prosperity and Depression, the New Deal in Maryland, World War II and beyond.
+Topics include 17th century Maryland, 18th century Maryland, Maryland before the revolution, Maryland and revolution, Maryland in the new nation, Jacksonian Maryland, the Civil War, Maryland and reform, prosperity and depression, the New Deal in Maryland, World War II and beyond.
 3 credits

-HST213 Topics in Cecil County History introduces the study of local history with three hundred years of Cecil County history as the focal point.
-Specific topics will vary, but in general, attention will be given to aspects of the economic, social, cultural, and political development of the county from initial settlement to the automotive age.
+HST213 Topics in Cecil County History introduces the study of local history with 300 years of Cecil County history as the focal point.
+Specific topics will vary but, in general, attention will be given to aspects of the economic, social, cultural, and political development of the county from initial settlement to the automotive age.
 3 credits

-HST251 Introduction to African American Studies is designed to expose students of all races to the rich heritage of the African American.
-This course is one that will incorporate oral as well as written projects.
-It will be a survey course that will cover almost four hundred years of African-American involvement in the making of America.
+HST251 Introduction to African-American Studies is designed to expose students of all races to the rich heritage of the African-American.
+This survey course will incorporate oral as well as written projects, and will cover almost four hundred years of African-American involvement in the making of America.
 3 credits